den-materials/roman_js/readme.md

 **Pro-Tip:** Comment out the failing specs, leaving only a single failing spec.
 Just focus on one requirement at a time.
 **Pro-Tip:** Beware of infinite recursion and infinite loops.
 If your `SpecRunner.html` takes a very long time to load or shows the Chrome Kill/Wait dialog, you probably have something infinite in your code.

+### Pairing!

+Let's do a quick fist-to-five.
+Pair with someone who is within one number of you.
+Ideally, pair with someone you've never worked with before!

 <!--9:15 5 minutes -->